-29 Apr 4 Reasons Why Now is the Best Time to Start Your e-Commerce Business
+01 September 4 Reasons Why Now is the Best Time to Start Your Ecommerce Business

 As someone with an intimate pulse on marketplace trends, Ari notes that while we leaned heavily into e-commerce largely out of necessity during the pandemic, the brick-and-mortar business is steadily reentering the arena.
 This might give some entrepreneurs pause, wondering whether a preference toward the online market was just a fad that will soon fade away.

-As it’s much simpler to start a business online without fronting the overhead for space rental, permitting, etc., Ari also predicts that the traditional schema for storefront–turned–online–store will “flip on its head.”
+As it’s much simpler to start a business online without fronting the overhead for space rental, permitting, etc., Ari also predicts that the traditional schema for storefront–turned–online–stores will “flip on its head.”

-In other words, there’s still definitely worth in maintaining a balance between virtual and in-person customer engagement, but the quickest access to the largest consumer base will come from entering through the digital door first.
+In other words, it’s still definitely worth maintaining a balance between virtual and in-person customer engagement, but the quickest access to the largest consumer base will come from entering through the digital door first.

 2. You Have Seamless Access to Intel